RRLash/Map-Making-Tools/README.md

 A summary of the different tools I use for querying and downloading OSM data.

 ##### Data Export
    * [GEOFABRIK downloads](http://download.geofabrik.de/): No account needed.
 Download zipped .shp and .osm files based on a given country or administrative units.
+Data for download is Updated roughly once every 24hrs.
    * [WeoGeo.com](http://www.weogeo.com/data/OpenStreetMap_Data.html): Free account required.
 Define a custom AOI and download in a vareity of different common geospatial data formats.
+Data for download is Updated roughly once every month.
    * [Overpass Turbo](http://overpass-turbo.eu/): No account needed.
 Use Query Wizard to select specific features from current OSM data server for a user defined AOI.
 Export data into any number of common geospatial data formats (No direct export to shapefil option).
+Data downloaded is from current OSM database.
 [Example Tutorial](/Tutorials/OSM-Export_Tools.md).
    * [bbox finder](http://bboxfinder.com/): No account needed.
 This handy tool allows you to quickly get the Lat/Long values for any user defined AOI in the web-mercator projection.
+   * [HOT Exports](http://export.hotosm.org/): Free account required.
+Users can select their own AOI.
+Download only the features/tags you want by creating your own download preset, or choose from a tag presets.
+Data downloaded is from current OSM database.
+Queries can be saved to the users account, and can be rerun whenever refreshed data is desired.
+More info available on the [OSM Wiki- HOT Export](http://wiki.openstreetmap.org/wiki/HOT_Exports) page.

 ##### OSM database Visualization and summary statistic tools
    * [Taginfo](http://taginfo.openstreetmap.org/): See word cloud of most popular OSM tag Keys, and invidual statistics for each tag used.
    * [Neis One!](http://neis-one.org/): The personal website of Pascal Neis, there are lots of great webtools for tracking and analyzing edits to OSM by location, individual user name, and change sets.
 [How did you contributed to OpenStreetMap](http://hdyc.neis-one.org/) generates a custom activity report for a specific username.
 [Your OSM HeatMap](http://yosmhm.neis-one.org/) generates a custom heat map based on aggregating the location of a single users edits globally.
 [Who's around me](http://resultmaps.neis-one.org/oooc) shows the location of other users based on a mean location of their edits for a specific point in time, or averages over 6 months.